dotnet/msbuild/documentation/specs/proposed/BuildCheck-Architecture.md

 ### Sourcing unexposed data from within execution

-For agility we'll be able to source interanl data during the evaluation and/or execution directly from the build engine, without the `BuildEventArgs` exposure.
+For agility we'll be able to source internal data during the evaluation and/or execution directly from the build engine, without the `BuildEventArgs` exposure.
 One example of rich data that might be helpful for internal analyses is [`Project`](https://github.com/dotnet/msbuild/blob/28f488a74ed75bf5f21ca93ac2463a8cb1586d79/src/Build/Definition/Project.cs#L49).
 This OM is not currently being used during the standard build execution (`ProjectInstance` is used instead) - but we can conditionaly create and expose `Project` and satisfy the current internal consumers of `ProjectInstance` - spike of that is available [in experimental branch](https://github.com/dotnet/msbuild/compare/main...JanKrivanek:msbuild:research/analyzers-evaluation-hooking#diff-08a12a2fa138c3bfcabc7639bb75dda8534f3b662db4aca4f2b5595dbf9ba197).

 ## Execution Modes